DevCycleHQ/devcycle-docs/docs/introduction/core-concepts/feature-hierarchy.md

 - Combinations of `Variables` that must be set together, or only have certain permutations of valid values, can be controlled together
 - You can easily experiment with different `Variations` of several variables.
+- Various components of both the back-end and front-end can be controlled together without having to use the same `Variable` across each code base.
 - You can re-use a `Variable` in the future even after a feature has been released or an experiment concluded.

 For more detail on each of these concepts, see below.